 2 F. Santana et al.

-Ontological grounding can be applied to enhance database curation, as new statements extracted from recent publications and recorded in data- bases can be ontologically grounded and tested for adequacy inside the biological domain.
-As this process is supported by automated reasoning, it enables a rigorous validation supported by an expressive query language (DL Query).
-A DL Query uses the semantics and reasoning procedures of DL, which allow querying across several databases at the same time, thus decreasing the costs of database integration.
-This "ontological grounding" is based on previous work on the formalization of tabular representations in scientific literature (Santana et al., 2011) and models of structured clinical information (Martinez-Costa et al., 2015).
+Ontological grounding might be applied to enhance database curation, as new statements extracted from publications and recorded in data- bases can be tested for adequacy.
+The support by description logics (DL) based reasoning, enables a rigorous validation using DL Query as an expressive and simple query language, which uses DL syntax and semantics semantics.
+This approach capitalizes on previous work on the formalization of tabular representations in scientific literature (Santana et al., 2011) and models of structured clinical information (Martinez-Costa et al., 2015).

-In this sense, we hypothesise and demonstrate that this enables more powerful queries, supported by machine reasoning.
-To this end, we will (i) analyse a subset of biomedical ontologies and databases; (ii) propose an ontology-based framework that makes explicit both database content and the domain entities denoted thereby; (iii) relate this solution to cur- rent workflows in which life science data and knowledge are acquired and processed; (iv) implement an example ontology from real data as an exemplar for data integration across ontologies and databases; (v) validate this example by demonstrating how querying becomes simpler and more user-friendly; (vi) perform an experiment to assess the scalability of the approach.
+We will substantiate this claim using a subset of biomedical ontologies and databases.
+We (i) propose an ontology-based framework that makes explicit both database content and the domain entities denoted thereby; (ii) relate this solution to current workflows in which life science data and knowledge are acquired and processed; (iii) implement an example ontology from real data as an exemplar for database-ontology integration; (iv) validate it by demonstrating how querying becomes simpler and more user-friendly; and (v) experimentally assess correctness and scalability.

-The biological use case is addressed Competency Questions (CQs) (Gruninger and Fox, 1994) as DL queries.
-They range from how data related to a specific metabolism overlap in biological databases for cer- tain model organisms, to phenotypes from dysfunctional metabolism.
-Our examples make use of UniProt, NCBI Taxonomy (NCBI Resource Coor- dinators, 2015), Ensembl, SNOMED CT (Donnelly, 2006) , GO (The Gene Ontology Consortium, 2014), ChEBI (Hastings et al., 2013) and PR (Natale et al., 2014), organized under the upper domain ontology BioTopLite (BTL2) (Schulz and Boeker, 2013).
+The biological use case is addressed by Competency Questions (CQs) (Gruninger and Fox, 1994) as DL queries on the metabolism small molecules in model organisms, encompassing physiological processes as well as phenotypical changes in dysfunctional metabolism.
+The examples make use of UniProt, NCBI Taxonomy (NCBI Resource Coor- dinators, 2015), Ensembl, SNOMED CT (Donnelly, 2006) , GO (The Gene Ontology Consortium, 2014), ChEBI (Hastings et al., 2013) and PR (Natale et al., 2014), organized under the upper domain ontology BioTopLite (BTL2) (Schulz and Boeker, 2013).

 2 Background